pulumi/examples/azure-nextgen-py-virtual-data-center/README.md

     $ pulumi config set separator                "_"
     $ pulumi config set suffix                   "ase"
     ```

+    Note that it is advisable to enable Azure Bastion on a second pass to avoid contention.

 1. Deploy the `dr` stack with the `pulumi up` command.
 Once again, this may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts: